Jason2Brownlee/CosmicHorrorStoryArt/README.md

 * Use terms to motivate the consistency of description across scenes and the generation of imagery across scenes.
 * Use terms to encourage the illustrator to be specific about the details of the objects in the scene.
 * Generated images rarely have all elements in the description, or have them correctly, yet the images often have the right tone and are interesting.
+* The scene description must include as much detail as possible, including objects and their composition.